Kinetics of Deposition in the Diffusion-Controlled Limit

+with factor $\frac{1}{2}$ accounting for the planarity of the target zone.
+If all dimensions of the target zone are comparable, the capacitance scales as $\ell^{d-1}$ where $\ell$ is the characteristic size of the target zone \cite{LL:EM}.
+Therefore the reaction rate is proportional to $n_\infty D \ell^{d-1}$ explaining \eqref{eq:ct2} and \eqref{eq:ctd}.

 The capacitance of the triangular target zone depends on its shape.
-For the disk of radius $\ell$, for instance, the capacitance is $C=2\ell/\pi$ \cite{LL:EM}, so the decay rate would be equal to $4n_\infty D \ell$ if the target zone was the disk.
-Generally for triangular target zones the decay rate is $A_2 n_\infty D \ell$ with a numerical factor $A_2$ of order unity depending on the details of the shape of the zone.
+For the disk of radius $\ell$, for instance, the capacitance is $C=2\ell/\pi$ \cite{LL:EM}, so $K_2=4n_\infty D \ell$ if the target zone is the disk.
+Generally for triangular target zones $K_2=A_2 n_\infty D \ell$ with a numerical factor $A_2=O(1)$ depending on the details of the shape of the zone.